project-chip/connectedhomeip/docs/silabs/thread/RASPI_IMG.md

 > Please note that this image, even when zipped up, is quite large ~5GB so this
 > download will take a while if you are on a slow connection.
 This image
-> includes both the Ubuntu operating system as well as the OTBR and Chip-Tool,
+> includes both the Ubuntu operating system as well as the OTBR and chip-tool,
 > hence the size.

 <br>